2022 Winter Olympics: Podium sweeps

+Changes in medal standings

+On 29 January 2024, CAS disqualified Kamila Valieva for four years retroactive to 25 December 2021 for an anti-doping rule violation.
+On 30 January 2024, the ISU reallocated medals in the figure skating team event to upgrade the United States to gold and Japan to silver while downgrading ROC to bronze.

 Marketing

 Emblem

 The emblem for the 2022 Winter Olympics, "Winter Dream" (冬梦), was unveiled on 15 December 2017 at the Beijing National Aquatics Center.
-Designed by Lin Cunzhen (who previously designed the emblem of the 2014 Summer Youth Olympics in Nanjing), the emblem is a stylized rendition of the Chinese character for winter (冬) as a multi-coloured ribbon, reflecting upon the landscapes of the host region.
-The beginning of the ribbon symbolizes an ice skater, while the end of the ribbon symbolizes a skier.
+Designed by Lin Cunzhen (who previously designed the emblem of the 2014 Summer Youth Olympics in Nanjing), the emblem is a stylised rendition of the Chinese character for winter (冬) as a multi-coloured ribbon, reflecting upon the landscapes of the host region.
+The beginning of the ribbon symbolises an ice skater, while the end of the ribbon symbolises a skier.
 The emblem carries a blue, red, and yellow colour scheme: the latter two colours represent both the flag of China, and "passion, youth, and vitality".

 Mascot

 Bing Dwen Dwen was the mascot of the 2022 Winter Olympics.
 Bing Dwen Dwen was chosen from thousands of Chinese designs in 35 countries worldwide.
 "Bing" (冰) means ice in Chinese, and was meant to suggest purity and strength.
 "Dwen Dwen" (墩墩) was meant to suggest robustness, liveliness, and youth.
 Bing Dwen Dwen's astronaut-like clothes implied that the Winter Olympics embraced new technologies and created possibilities.